 We know it’s funny that one of the best things to do in Seoul actually involves leaving Seoul, but you can’t be in South Korea’s capital and not take advantage of the beautiful countryside surrounding it.
-You start in the Alpaca Pasture, which is actually a bit dangerous as once you see these cute alpacas you’ll have a hard time leaving!
-You can feed them and take the obligatory selfie, but most of the time you’ll just want to watch them living their lives.
+You start in the Alpaca Pasture, which is actually a bit dangerous as once you see these cute alpacas, you’ll have a hard time leaving!
+You can feed them and take the obligatory selfie, but most of the time, you’ll just want to watch them living their lives.

-The striking Lotte World Tower is the fifth-highest building in the world and the experience at Sky Seoul takes full advantage of this.
+The striking Lotte World Tower is the fifth-highest building in the world, and the experience at Sky Seoul takes full advantage of this.
 Panoramic views of South Korea’s capital are always stunning, whether you’re looking across a busy daytime city or one sparking at night.

 Even the elevator ride is part of the experience as it’s famous for being one of the fastest elevators in the world.
-Once you’ve shot up to the top of the glass tower, you’ve got plenty of time to gasp in awe (and take photos) at the sight of this complex city laid out beneath you.
+Once you’ve shot up to the top of the glass tower, you’ve got plenty of time to gasp in awe (and take photos) at the sight of this sophisticated city laid out beneath you.